raspberrypi/pytrack/docs/tracker.md

 This sets the LoRa payload ID, radio frequency, mode (use 0 for telemetry-only; 1 (which is faster) if you want to include images), and ratio of image packets to telemetry packets.

-If you don't want RTTY transmissions, just don't call this function.
+If you don't want LoRa transmissions, just don't call this function.

-Note that the RTTY stream will only include image packets if you add a camera schedule (see add_rtty_camera_schedule)
+Note that the LoRa stream will only include image packets if you add a camera schedule (see add_lora_camera_schedule)

 ```python
 add_rtty_camera_schedule('images/RTTY', period=60, width=320, height=240)